Hold onto Your Calculators, Payday Super Changes are Coming in 2026

 Goodbye to the Small Business Superannuation Clearing House

-One of the biggest impacts of these Australian superannuation changes affects the Small Business Superannuation Clearing House.
+One of the biggest impacts of these Australia superannuation changes affects the Small Business Superannuation Clearing House.
 This free service, which many Perth businesses rely on for managing super payments, will close on 1 July 2026.

 The closure means you’ll need to either:

-- Set up direct payments to multiple super funds
+• Set up direct payments to multiple super funds

-- Use commercial clearing house services
+• Use commercial clearing houses

-- Implement payroll software that handles super payments
+• Implement payroll software that handles super payments

-- Work with a bookkeeping service to manage the process
+• Work with a bookkeeping service to manage the process

 Getting ready for payday super isn’t something you can leave until the last minute.
 Your business needs time to adjust systems, processes, and cash flow arrangements.

 Don’t forget about employee communication.
 Your team will want to understand how these changes affect their super.
 Clear communication helps avoid confusion and builds confidence in your payroll processes.
+Make sure new employees understand that their super will now be paid with each regular pay cycle.

 We understand that navigating these payday super changes can feel overwhelming.
 That’s exactly why Advanced Bookkeeping and BAS exist to help Australian businesses stay on top of regulatory changes without the stress.

-Getting Ahead of the Game
+Getting ahead of the game

 We’re here to help businesses navigate these changes without the headaches.
-After all, that’s what we do best – making the complex stuff simple so you can get on with what you do best.
+After all, that’s what we do best: making the complex stuff simple so you can get on with what you do best.

-How will Payday Super work?
+How will payday super work?

 Payday super requires employers to pay superannuation contributions within seven calendar days of each regular pay cycle.
 Instead of quarterly payments, super will be paid weekly, fortnightly, or monthly, depending on your payroll schedule.
 The payment must reach the employee’s super fund within the seven-day timeframe.
+This applies to all superannuation guarantee contributions calculated on ordinary time earnings.

-Is Payday super legislation yet?
+Is payday super legislation yet?

 What are the changes in superannuation in 2026?